aloux00/node-rproxy/README.md

 bridgeproxy.js is run like this on the public server:
 ```
- # assuming that you want to server your websocket app to the world on port 8080
+ # assuming that you want to serve your websocket app to the world on port 8080

  # log into your public server
  # start rproxy bridgeproxy.js
- # this will start the public proxy server, without any endpoint set up. but clients can connect immediately
+ # this will start the public proxy server, without any endpoint set up. but clients
+ # can connect immediatel, and will be buffered.

  sudo node bridgeproxy.js 8080 username:password

+ # username:password is used to differentiate client and autoconnectproxy connections

 ```